 Today’s science advent calendar activity is making Christmas Peppermint Creams!
-These are very simple to make and would make a lovely gift for family and friends.
+These are very simple to make and are a lovely gift for family and friends.

-I’m using these to demonstrate changes of state as the chocolate is melted and then sets again, but you could also experiment with different flavours.
+I’m using these to demonstrate changes of state as the chocolate melts and sets again.

 How to make Peppermint Creams